 *Be sure to save your squash seeds as they are also super healthy and filled with protein!
 Try roasting them.

 1. Pre-heat oven to 350 degrees and grease an 8×8 square pan for later.

 2. Beat the eggs, peanut butter, and honey together until smooth.
 Then add the squash and baking soda until well mixed.

 3. Pour into the pan and bake for 25-30 minutes.
 You can stick a toothpick into the center to check to see if the brownies are ready.
 If the toothpick comes out clean, then they are ready to go!

-** To make fresh puree, simply cut squash in half and scoop out the seeds.
-Place the cut-side down in a roasting pan and pour in a little water.
+** To make a fresh puree, cut the squash in half and scoop out the seeds.
+Place them cut-side down in a roasting pan and pour in a little water.
 Bake at 350 degrees until tender.
 Let the squash cool, then cut off the skin and puree in a food processor or mash yourself.

 Try buying your winter squash organic if possible!
-Recent agricultural studies displayed that winter squash is a successful crop for use in remediation of polluted soils.
+Recent agricultural studies displayed that winter squash is a successful crop for the remediation of polluted soils.
 PAHs (polycyclic aromatic hydrocarbons) are dangerous and unwanted contaminants found in soil.
 However, winter squash plants have been used effectively to pull PAHs out of the soil!
-Even if winter squash is not planted as an intermediary plant (between other food crops for purposes of increasing soil health), the benefits still remain in squash’s ability to turn polluted soil into safe soil.
-Buying organic winter squash will help to reduce and reverse affects of contaminants in the ground.
+Even if winter squash is not planted as an intermediary plant (between other food crops for increasing soil health), the benefits remain in squash’s ability to turn polluted soil into safe soil.
+Buying organic winter squash will help to reduce and reverse the effects of contaminants in the ground.